infinitytmbots/discortics-docs/src/docs/settings/verification.md

   |`verify disable` | Disable verification.|

 ## Setting up Verification
-Make a role that has access to talk in channels, make sure the `@everyone` role does not have perrmission to veiw or speak in the channels unless you want.<br>
+Make a role that has access to talk in channels, make sure the `@everyone` role does not have perrmission to view or speak in the channels unless you want.<br>
-Use `verify add [role]`, now once the user has verify they will automatically recive this role and be able to chat.
+Use `verify add [role]`, now once the user has been verified they will automatically receive the role.

 ## Alt Kicks/Bans
 You'll never have to worry about fake invites and alts joining giveaway etc. By using `verify age [time]` the user's account will at least have to be old as the time you entered to stay in the server.<br>